unistra/excalibur/docs/source/configuration.rst

 Api configuration by sources.

-Each source can have an apikey entry, which will be match against the apikey carried by the request.
+Each source can have an apikey entry, which will be matched against the apikey carried by the request.